Dr Tatevik Mnatsakanyan

 Completed PhD / research supervisions

-Tatevik successfully co-supervised to completion (along with her colleague Christina Oelgemoller) a PhD project on the politics of migration through a postcolonial lens, on the case of Nigeria.
+Tatevik successfully co-supervised to completion (along with her colleague Christina Oelgemoller) a PhD project by Aminu Muhammad on the politics of migration through a postcolonial lens, on the case of Nigeria.

 Interests and activities

-Tatevik has proposed and will convene an IDIG series of events titles Dialogues in Peace.
+Tatevik has initiated and convenes an IDIG series of events titled Dialogues in Peace.
 Dialogues in Peace will periodically bring together Loughborough and external scholars working within conflict and peace studies, and various practitioners involved in conflict, peace, and reconciliation, in order to engage in productive dialogues and conversations around specific challenges, themes, and cases; to generate new ideas, and forge new collaborations.
-As a result, it aims to further the research and teaching in conflict and peace at IDIG by enriching student experience; and to generate ideas and collaborations for new research projects and initiatives across disciplines and institutions.
+As a result, it aims to further the teaching in conflict and peace at IDIG by enriching student experience; and to generate ideas and collaborations for new research projects and initiatives across disciplines and institutions.